percona/pg_tde/documentation/docs/apt.md

 # Install pg_tde on Debian or Ubuntu

-This page explains how to install `pg_tde` with [Percona Distribution for PostgreSQL :octicons-link-external-16:](https://docs.percona.com/postgresql/latest/index.html).
+This page explains how to install `pg_tde` for [Percona Distribution for PostgreSQL :octicons-link-external-16:](https://docs.percona.com/postgresql/latest/index.html).

 !!! tip
     Check the [list of supported platforms :octicons-link-external-16:](https://www.percona.com/services/policies/percona-software-support-lifecycle) before continuing.

-## Preconditions
+## Preconditions {.power-number}

-1. Debian and other systems that use the `apt` package manager include the upstream PostgreSQL server package (`postgresql-{{pgversion17}}`) by default.
-You need to uninstall this package before you install Percona Server for PostgreSQL and `pg_tde` to avoid conflicts.
+1. Remove any upstream PostgreSQL packages (postgresql-*) that may already be installed on Debian or other apt-based systems.
+These packages conflict with Percona Server for PostgreSQL and with the standalone `pg_tde` package.
-2. You need the `percona-release` repository management tool that enables the desired Percona repository for you.
+2. Ensure you enable the Percona APT repository using the repository management tool `percona-release`.
+This ensures the correct Percona Server for PostgreSQL and pg_tde packages are available for installation.

-### Install percona-release {.power-number}
+## Install percona-release {.power-number}

 1. You need the following dependencies to install `percona-release`: